this is a list

 Tuples#

 A tuple in python is very similar to a list.
-Instead of using square brackets in the definition, we use parentheses.
+However, there are some important differences.

 # this is a list